tru-ID/sim-card-auth-android/Android-PhoneCheck.md

     }
 ```

-If the mobile data is disabled we launch the previously created ActivityResultLauncher, as follows:
+If the mobile data is disabled we launch the previously created `ActivityResultLauncher`, as follows:

 ```kotlin
     private fun initVerification() {